 - Permafrost / clathrate thawing

 - A lot of methane is trapped frozen in seafloor sediments and in permafrosts on land.
-Global warming could cause these deposits to melt, and beyond a melting tipping point large volumes of methane could rapidly escape and add to global carbon emissions (and then trigger more methane release).
-However, we currently do not know how much warming is needed to trigger this
+Global warming could cause these deposits to melt, and beyond a melting tipping point this could become self-perpetuating and release large volumes of greenhouse gases that would further add to global carbon emissions (and then trigger more greenhouse gas release).
+However, it is estimated that a lot more warming is needed to trigger this tipping point, and in the meantime it will act more as a gradual positive feedback

 It is critical to try and predict when we might reach these tipping points so that we can try and avoid them – visit ‘Can we predict Climate Tipping Points?‘ to find out how scientists are trying to do this.

-Updated on 17/4/2019 and thereafter with new links to Fact-Check articles exploring these tipping elements in more depth.
+Updated on: 17/4/2019 and thereafter with new links to Fact-Check articles exploring these tipping elements in more depth.
+8/8/19 with extra maps and Hothouse Earth mention.